apache/spark/docs/sql-migration-guide.md

 ## Upgrading from Spark SQL 3.0 to 3.1

+  - In Spark 3.1, `SparkSession.setActiveSession` and `SparkSession.clearActiveSession` are deprecated and unsupported, it will throw `UnsupportedOperationException` if called.
+To restore the behavior before Spark 3.1, you can set `spark.sql.legacy.allowModifyActiveSession` to true if you really need to use these APIs.

+  - In Spark 3.1, statistical aggregation function includes `std`, `stddev`, `stddev_samp`, `variance`, `var_samp`, `skewness`, `kurtosis`, `covar_samp`, `corr` will return `NULL` instead of `Double.NaN` when `DivideByZero` occurs during expression evaluation, for example, when `stddev_samp` applied on a single element set.
+In Spark version 3.0 and earlier, it will return `Double.NaN` in such case.
+To restore the behavior before Spark 3.1, you can set `spark.sql.legacy.statisticalAggregate` to `true`.

   - In Spark 3.1, grouping_id() returns long values.
 In Spark version 3.0 and earlier, this function returns int values.
 To restore the behavior before Spark 3.1, you can set `spark.sql.legacy.integerGroupingId` to `true`.

   - In Spark 3.1, SQL UI data adopts the `formatted` mode for the query plan explain results.
 To restore the behavior before Spark 3.1, you can set `spark.sql.ui.explainMode` to `extended`.